Free California LLC Filings Are Over

 Statement of Information

-While CA formation documents are now $0, you will still need to pay a fee to file your Statement of Information.
+But even if California were to run their $0 filing fee period again, you’d still need to file a Statement of Information for your business, which always has a filing fee.
 A Statement of Information is commonly known as an annual report or biennial report in other states.

 This document must be filed by all LLCs, corporations, and nonprofits registered in the state of California.
 The filing is due within 90 days of registering your new business.
 If your business is an LLC or nonprofit, it must then be filed every two years thereafter.
 If your business is a corporation, it must be filed every year.